RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

-Last locked: 2026-09-03 (rev 28 — **the status family is chosen rather than borrowed, and `BRAND_STANDBY_GOLD` is registered.** Bootstrap's amber could not clear a 3:1 fill floor on either light ground, and its green and red **collapsed to one olive under deuteranopia** at about 4 apart.
+Last locked: 2026-09-04 (rev 29 — **the error source is re-dialled inside sRGB and the correction runs through the whole chain.** `#ff008f` was a per-channel clip of a coordinate outside the gamut, and the clip **moved the hue** — it sat at h 357.2 against the 359 that was dialled, with two channels on rails.
+Corrected by holding L and h and reducing chroma to C 84: **`#fe0f8a`, interior, no channel on a rail**, so the coordinate resolves identically in sRGB, P3 and print.
+The fill moves one byte to `#c75b64` and both error text variants are re-derived from it rather than left as orphans.
+Every floor still clears; two improve. rev 28 — **the status family is chosen rather than borrowed, and `BRAND_STANDBY_GOLD` is registered.** Bootstrap's amber could not clear a 3:1 fill floor on either light ground, and its green and red **collapsed to one olive under deuteranopia** at about 4 apart.
 The RNV family leaves the red-green axis entirely — three sources mixed 50% toward